Is wool vegan? As a vegan, you’d think my response would be an emphatic no.

 After spending a few hours in sheep forums, I found a few options for managing old sheep.

 When a ewe reaches about five years of age, they start losing their front teeth from grazing all day.

-So at this point, the ewe is no longer profitable, so commercial farmers will typically auction them off to stockyards so they can get some money for their assets before the sheep becomes utterly useless to them.
+At this point, the ewe is no longer profitable, so commercial farmers will typically auction them off to stockyards so they can get some money for their assets before the sheep becomes utterly useless to them.